canonical/sdkcraft/docs/reference/sdks.rst

 Tracks allow to maintain multiple published versions of an SDK simultaneously;
-while no specific schema is enforced, is is desirable to use a semantic version, e.g. :samp:`1.2.3`, or the :samp:`latest` keyword that maps to the latest published version and serves as the default.
+while no specific schema is enforced, it is desirable to use a semantic version, e.g. :samp:`1.2.3`, or the :samp:`latest` keyword that maps to the latest published version and serves as the default.